Chloe-H/dotfiles/README.md

 time to figure out how to avoid the password prompt *every time* I want to use a password-protected key.

-- **Pro:** I won't have to fiddle with SSH settings going forward.
+- **Pro:** I won't have to fiddle with SSH settings going forward
-- **Con:** SSH key file names for GitHub and BitBucket are hardcoded.
+- **Con:** SSH key file names for GitHub and BitBucket are hardcoded

 ## `tmux`